Trams in Most and Litvínov

 The Most-Litvínov tramway network (Tramvajová doprava v Mostě a v Litvínově) is a tram network connecting the city of Most and the town of Litvínov in the Ústí nad Labem Region.
-With a track and a length of approximately 18.6 km, the system is operated by Dopravní podnik měst Mostu a Litvínova (DPmML; Transport Company of the Cities of Most and Litvínov), and integrated in the Doprava Ústeckého kraje (DÚK; Transport in the Ústí nad Labem Region) system.
+With a track and a length of approximately 18.6 km, the system is operated by Dopravní podnik měst Mostu a Litvínova.

 This network is unique in Europe; since tram networks are typically designed to provide public transport for cities, this system is unique for connecting two towns of a combined population of less than 80,000 inhabitants.

 History

 Early 20th century

 The city of Most strived to become an important center in the area, but there was a lack of functioning local transport.
 Absence of transport infrastructure in densely populated and built-up agglomeration, which was formed between Most and Litvínov at the end of the century required a progressive solution.
 In 1893, Carl von Pohnert considered connecting two towns by road steam tram.
 Pohnert submitted the idea in 1896 and on 22 February 1899, the project received (by decree no. 570682/3) permission from the railways ministry to start construction.

 On 7 August 1901, the operation of the single-track railway was inaugurated.
 In September 1902, Brüxer Strassenbahn-und Elektricitäts-Gesellschaft was founded.

 The network was not extended any further until the end of World War II.
 In 1938, a smaller extension was made to the petrochemical plants in Záluží, a village that is a part of Litvínov.
 These were of strategic importance during World War II.
 Towards the end of the war, in 1945, the chemical plants in and around Most were bombed.
 Subsequently, the tramway was destroyed.
 The bombing caused a temporary split of the Litvínov and Most sections.